OutfitGen

 Google's Virtual Try-On

 Google's Virtual Try-On is built into Google Shopping, allowing shoppers to see clothing from supported product listings on a selected image.
-Google's newer help page says US shoppers can use a selfie or full-body photo for try-on experiences in supported surfaces.
 It is not a general-purpose clothes changer, but a shopping preview tool.

 What stood out: The integration with actual product listings is the reason to use it.
 You are evaluating real garments from real stores, not asking an image model to invent a jacket from text.

-Limitations: You are limited to supported product listings and shopping flows.
+Limitations: You are limited to supported product listings and shopping flows, and lingerie, swimwear, and accessories are excluded.
 It is a shopping tool, not a creative tool for generating any outfit prompt.

 Best for: Online shoppers who want to see how a specific product looks on different body types before buying.